To search for other items, please visit: https://support.givegab.com/

 Q. How much of my donation goes to the nonprofit?

 GiveGab retains a 2.5% campaign management fee from all donations.
 Credit Card processing fees are an additional 2.2% + $0.30 for all major credit cards (Visa, MasterCard, American Express, and Discover).
 None of these fees to United Way of Rhode Island.
 You are given the option to cover the fees and if you choose this option, 100% of your online charitable gift will go to the receiving organization.
+Individuals who donate more than $100 will be given the opportunity to pay via electronic debit.
+The associated fee is $3.00 per transaction and would take place of the 2.2% + $0.30 credit card fee.
 All donations are final and cannot be refunded.

 Q. What donor information does a nonprofit receive?